AkshajP/filematcher/feature plans.md

 - change UI, move teres file tracker down, make it readable
 - check on order of selection of mapping

 - see if indentation can be added bulk matching (how does order get selected?) prolly show staging before confirming a mapping
+(implement a counting on click?)